Seeed-Studio/wiki-documents/docs/Wio-Terminal-USBH-Keyboard.md

 7. To view data from Serial:
    - **Windows:** Download and install [PuTTY](https://www.putty.org/).
 Select `Serial` and change the `COM` in Serial line to the COM that appeared in the Device Manager, also change the Speed. to `115200` and press Open.
 A Terminal should appear.
 Now, if you start typing on the connected keyboard, you should see the serial output!

    - **Mac:** Open terminal and install `screen` using `brew install screen`.
 Once installed, use the command **`screen /dev/cu.usbserial 115200`** where `/dev/cu.usbserial` should match from above.
-You should be see serial output from ReScreen!
+You should be see serial output from Wio Terminal!

-**Important Note:** Because the USB port of ReScreen is being used for USB, to upload another program to ReScreen require entering Bootloader mode by pressing the power button twice(the LED will dim), then you should be able see the port again.
+**Important Note:** Because the USB port of Wio Terminal is being used for USB, to upload another program to Wio Terminal require entering Bootloader mode by pressing the power button twice(the LED will dim), then you should be able see the port again.

 ## Complete Code